AB20CS/HandDrawnGraphAUC/README.md

 - Number of pixels per unit length: the length of a single unit square on the grid (measured in Step 7)
 - Starting value on the y-axis: the y-value at the x-axis
   - In our example, this value is `50`.
+After inputting the parameters, the rest of the program should run and the AUC value will be found in the `CSV` file with the name inputted by the user.